-Mean soybean yield (bushel per acre) for cultivars treated (or not) with ILEVO and Peking or PI 88788 source of resistance to soybean cyst nematode (SCN). eggs/100 cm3 soil are considered "high".
-We evaluated the effect of soybean cultivars with two different sources of resistance to SCN: PI 88788 and Peking.
+Boxplot of soybean cyst nematode (SCN) reproduction factor (RF = final / initial population).
+Horizontal lines (and dark circles) inside the boxes represent the median (and mean) value of SCN RF for soybean cultivars with Peking or PI 88788 source of resistance and treated or not with ILEVO.
+The bottom and top of the boxes are the 25th and 75th percentiles, respectively.
+Reference red line indicates RF = 1. different sources of resistance to SCN: PI 88788 and Peking.
 Additionally, half of these seeds were treated with ILEVO, a fungicide applied as seed protectant and labeled to manage sudden death syndrome (SDS) and SCN.
 We collected soil samples at planting and at harvest to obtain the SCN initial (Pi) and final (Pf) population, respectively.
 We then calculated the reproduction factor (RF = Pf/Pi), a ratio between the SCN final and initial population.
 The reproduction factor is very informative and simple to obtain.
 If RF = 1, then the SCN population remained constant and unaltered (i.e., did not increase or decrease); if RF > 1, then SCN was able to reproduce on that specific soybean cultivar and its final population increased; finally, an RF < 1 will indicate a reduction in the SCN population at the end of the season.
 In other words, an RF < 1 means that the nematode was not able to reproduce and that the management strategies used were effective.
-On average, soybean cultivars with Peking-derived resistance decreased SCN population at the end of the season (RF < 1), whereas soybean with PI 88788 resistance had on average RF > 1.
+On average, soybean cultivars with Peking-derived resistance decreased SCN population at the end of the season (RF < 1), whereas soybean with PI 88788 resistance had on average RF > 1 (I{199}).
 In this study, there was no statistically significant effect of seed treatment on SCN RF.
-However, when we compare the effect of ILEVO within each soybean cultivar, we observed a significant yield increase due to the seed treatment (see chart).
+However, when we compare the effect of ILEVO within each soybean cultivar, we observed a significant yield increase due to the seed treatment (Fig. 2).
 Peking-derived resistant soybeans treated with ILEVO yield on average 3.5 Bu/A more than untreated seeds.
 For soybean cultivars with PI 88788 resistance, ILEVO treated seeds yield on average 2.6 Bu/A more than the untreated seeds.
-One additional result from this study. was evaluating the relationship between yield and SCN population.
-As SCN population increases, yield decreases for the soybean cultivars with PI 88788 resistance, however, Peking-derived resistant soybean vield remains unaffected.
+One additional result from this study, was evaluating the relationship between yield and SCN population (20 3).
+As SCN population increases, yield decreases for the soybean cultivars with PI 88788 resistance, however, Peking-derived resistant soybean yield remains unaffected (Figera).
 In summary, the use of effective SCN resistance remains the best management strategy to reduce SCN populations in infested fields.
 We must understand and know the SCN population type of a field to select the corresponding SCN-resistant soybean cultivar.
 Therefore, soybean cultivars labeled 'resistant to SCN' are not enough, we need to know the source of SCN resistance (PI 88788, Peking, etc.) present in the soybean cultivars and what SCN type (HG type 0, 2-, etc.) we are trying to manage.
 Complementing SCN resistance with seed protectants will increase soybean health and ultimately increase production and profitability.
 Next year we will repeat this trial, but we also want to evaluate other SCN sources of resistance and seed protectant products.
 Superior Yields.
 Premium Results.